All Episodes

 They would just repeat whatever official report came out of the vice president's office as a lie anyway.

-They can't treat this as a lie because they've got it.
+They can't treat this as a lie because they've got no brief against the Armstrong family.

-Armstrong family's lying.
+Armstrong family is lying.

 We're the big media.

-I thought you guys went out.
+I thought you guys went out and found your own stories.

 I thought you guys are better than anybody else.